-I was born in Northern Minnesota in the US of A in the 1970's.
+I was born in Northern Minnesota in the US of A in 1972.
 I moved to Northern California in 1990.

 I disassemble typewriters and then reassemble them into full-scale, anatomically correct human figures.
 I do not solder, weld, or glue these assemblages together- the process is entirely cold assembly.
 I do not introduce any part to the assemblage that did not come from a typewriter.

 I collect typewriters (all vintages) that are in very rough shape, more often than not completely unusable or beyond reasonable repair.
 I get them from yard sales, flea markets, thrift stores, and from my friends who happen upon them and think of me.

 I then disassemble the typewriters, very carefully backing out screws, pulling pins, and unfastening springs.
 I don't use power tools to do this, because I don't want to damage the parts or their finish.